sojuzpl/100-Days-of-Swift---Project02/README.md

 1) added button for the next round
 2) added disabling buttons feature (play can't change score for current round)
+3) added extension for UIView elements (settings for rounded buttons, stroke and color in Storyboard editor)
+4) added extensions for UIButton (pulse, flash and shake effects for buttons)

 All days You can find at: <https://www.hackingwithswift.com/100>